PuneethKouloorkar/PuneethKouloorkar/README.md

 | Recurrent Neural Network | Python (NumPy, PyTorch and Matplotlib libraries)     |  Labelling [0....4] sequences of genetic code where each sequence is a string of of letters ['A', 'C', 'G', 'T'] |
 ______________________________

-🔭 I’m currently learning Medical Image Processing, Monte Carlo Methods in ML & AI and Numberics of ODEs.
-👯 I’m looking to collaborate in understanding the use and scope of AI in healthcare industry.
 ⚡ Fun fact: All languages travel at the speed of sound but not the sign language.
 It travels at the speed of light!